All posts

 Form 8802 requires basic identifying information about the taxpayer, including name, address, taxpayer identification number, and entity type if applicable.
 Applicants must also specify the tax year or years for which certification is requested.

-Depending on the type of taxpayer, additional information or documentation may be required to support the request for U.S. tax residency certification.
+Depending on the type of taxpayer and how they are classified under IRS rules, additional information or documentation may be required to support the request for U.S. tax residency certification.
+To understand these criteria in more detail, see what makes you a U.S. tax resident.

 Which Tax Years Can Be Requested?